Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 • Missing the email invitation

-• Not meeting the financial requirements
+• Not meeting the financial support requirements

 • Incorrect translations or missing certified true copies of documents